LordSnoosh/SEIR2222/work/w10/d1/01-react-intro-and-components.md

 ## How a React App is Loaded and Renders

-Here's what happens a use browses to a web app that uses React for its front-end UI:
+Here's what happens when a user browses to a web app that uses React for its front-end UI:

 <img src="https://i.imgur.com/VF9wBLL.png">